 - It is expected that the immigration trend in Australia will rise in the coming 50 years.

-- Tax deduction policy: Although the seller must pay VAT after the property is sold, Australia’s tax law has a very generous deduction policy.
+- Tax on investment properties: Although the seller must pay VAT after the property is sold, Australia’s tax law has a very generous deduction policy.
 Most of the expenses incurred during the purchase period can be offset by the income tax.

 - Loan policy: Many Australian banks provide financial products that help overseas investment and lending, including loans that only pay off loans with interest.